-Retriever Dog Food earns the Advisor’s lowest tier rating of 1 star.
+Retriever Dog Food receives the Advisor’s lowest-tier rating of 1 star.

-The Retriever product line includes six dry dog foods.
+The Retriever product line includes the 5 dry dog foods listed below.

 Retriever Hi Protein was selected to represent the other products in the line for this review.

 Retriever Hi Protein

 Dry Dog Food